 Let’s consider all the actions of the script:

-- Delete all the values in the registry key HKCU\Software\Microsoft\Terminal Server Client\Default (clear the list of recent rdp connections)
+- Delete all the parameters in the registry key HKCU\Software\Microsoft\Terminal Server Client\Default (clear the list of recent RDP connections);

-- Delete the entire contents from HKCU\Software\Microsoft\Terminal Server Client\Servers (clears the rdp connection history and the saved user names)
+- Delete the entire reg key HKCU\Software\Microsoft\Terminal Server Client\Servers (clears the list of all RDP connection and saved user names);

-- Change the Default.rdp file attributes, by default it is Hidden and System
+- Change the Default.rdp file attributes in the profile directory of the current user (by default it is Hidden and System);

 In addition, you can clear the history of RDP connections using the following PowerShell script: